What cycle do I start with?

 What about a kindergartener?

 I really want to say true Miss Mason’ recommendations to not start formal lessons until age 6.
 That doesn’t mean your kindergartener or preschooler sits around all day.
 They are welcome to listen to the read alouds and participate in morning time, though neither of these should be mandatory.
 These years are vital for the laying the foundation for learning.
+I HIGHLY recommend reading Charlotte Mason’s first volume, Home Education during this time.
 Stay tuned for more information!

 I have a large family, how do I combine forms?